Sarah McKibben, Associate Professor of Irish Language and Literature

 Sarah McKibben joined the Notre Dame faculty in 2002.
 She received her M.Phil. in Irish Studies at the National University of Ireland, Dublin and her doctorate from Cornell University (2003).

 Professor McKibben’s research focuses on Irish poets of the 16th and 17th centuries, who composed compelling artistic expressions of praise and warning — as well as satire — in the face of an antagonistic, expanding Tudor-Stuart state.
-For this work, she won a fellowship for 2019 from the National Endowment for the Humanities, as well as one in 2018 from the American Council of Learned Societies.
+For her second book focusing on bardic defenses of their practices in the face of attack, tentatively called Tradition Transformed: Bardic Poetry and Colonialism in Early Modern Ireland, c.1560-1660, she won a fellowship for 2019 from the National Endowment for the Humanities, as well as one in 2018 from the American Council of Learned Societies.

 Previous honors include the Adele Dalsimer Dissertation Prize from the American Conference for Irish Studies in 2004.